muarshad01/Docker_and_Kubernetes/14_A_Multi-Container_App_with_Kubernetes.md

 ***

-## 228: Designating a PVC in a Pod Template
+## 228: Designating a PVC in a Pod-Template

 ```
 apiVersion: apps/v1